material-motion/material-motion/specifications/runtime/runtime.md

 This lookup can be implemented in many ways:

-**Map Plan to Executor type**
+- Map Plan to Executor type

 Plans define the Executor they require.
 This requires Plans to be aware of their Executors, which is not ideal.
 It does, however, avoid a class of problems that exist if Executors can define which Plans they fulfill.

 > This is the preferred approach.

-**Map Executor to Plan type**
+- Map Executor to Plan type

 Executors define which Plans they can fulfill.
 This approach allows Plans to be less intelligent.
 But it introduces the possibility of Executors conflicting on a given Plan.

-## Events

-A Runtime must generate events.
-These events should be observable by external entities.

-`v1` **Event: runtime activity state did change**: Any time the Runtime changes its idle/active state it should fire an observable event.
+**Event: runtime activity state did change**: Any time the Runtime changes its idle/active state it should fire an observable event.

 This event enables "Transition Directors".